evaluating the experience of subscribing to a streaming service and its premium add-on

 Our live stream also allowed observers in-person and remotely to send me questions if they wished to dig a little deeper or ask additional questions.

 Full session notes were documented in a closed Miro board by a supporting consultant, while observers had access to a shared working board with an identical feedback section.
-This allowed them to record key observations and questions, which could be referenced during daily debriefs and future analysis.
+This allowed them to note key observations and questions, which could be referenced during daily debriefs and future analysis.

 DELIVERED

-Presented an INSIGHT report to stakeholders
+Presented INSIGHT report to stakeholders

 The following insights aimed to help the product teams improve the experience for users and increase conversion of subscriptions in particular the new add-on.